 This is a less formal atmosphere than the tech talk events.
 Grab a

 coffee, and chat with other members for an hour or two.
 Some people

 bring their laptops or other devices (Raspberry Pi, tablets) either to

 show off something they've been working on, or to get technical

-Social events are held the first Monday of almost every month (or the
+Social events are held the first Monday of nearly every month (the second

 whenever people decide to leave.
 We meet at the Uncommon Grounds coffee shop on